movementlabsxyz/MIP/MIP/mip-0/README.md

 ## Specification

-- **Definition**: A Movement Improvement Proposal (MIP) is a design document that provides information to the Movement community, describing a new feature or improvement for Movement technologies.
+A Movement Improvement Proposal (MIP) is a design document that provides information to the Movement community, describing a new feature or improvement for Movement technologies.

 - **Structure**: Each MIP must adhere to the given template, which requires details like title, description, author, status, and more.
 A MIP also includes sections like Abstract, Motivation, Specification, Reference Implementation, Verification, Errata, and Appendix.